oracle-livelabs/apex/apex-professional-hol3/2-creating-an-app-from-a-spreadsheet.md

 You now know how to create a spreadsheet application by dragging and dropping a file or loading sample data for training purposes.

 ## What's next
-In the next hands-on lab, you learn to Navigate and Review the Page Designer panes.
+In the next workshop, you learn to Navigate and Review the Page Designer panes.
 You know how to create a normal page, add a region, sub-region, and page items, and lock and unlock pages.

 ## Acknowledgements
  - **Author** -  Roopesh Thokala, Senior Product Manager, Ankita Beri, Product Manager.